MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

     - **Storage account**: The storage count where the Margie's Travel docs are stored.
     - **Application Insights**: Skip for now

+8. Wait for Visual Studio Code to deploy the function.
+A notification will appear when deployment is complete.

 ## Test the function

 Now that you've deployed the function to Azure, you can test it in the Azure portal.